 For a person’s sense of purpose to be truly meaningful to them, it is considered that it should be strongly linked to their personal values and that this relationship influences how engaged and motivated they are in their life (Scheier et al., 2006; P. Wong, 2010).

 Damon and colleagues (2003) consider that although meaning in life and purpose in life are related, they are different constructs with purpose being a component that makes up meaning in life.

 Meaning in life is thought to be “the sense made of, and significance felt regarding, the nature of one’s being and existence” (Steger, Frazier, Oishi, & Kaler, 2006, p.
 81).

-Smith (2017) writes that meaning has four components: belonging, purpose, storytelling and transcendence and she clarifies purpose as “a forward-pointing arrow that motivates our behaviour”.
+Smith (2017) writes that meaning has four components: belonging (social connections), purpose, storytelling and transcendence and she clarifies purpose as “a forward-pointing arrow that motivates our behaviour”.

 Purpose can be defined as “a stable and generalized intention to accomplish something that is at once meaningful to the self and of consequence to the world beyond the self” (Damon, Menon, & Cotton Bronk, 2003, p.
 121).

 Cotton Bronk (2014) explains that there are four components required for a person to have a sense of purpose in their lives.
 These include the importance of the commitment to a self-identity that includes self-chosen values and beliefs, the pursuit of goals, a sense that the purpose is personally meaningful to them and self-transcendence.

 So it could be argued that having a sense of purpose is related to: